 That day, I don’t remember what my wish was.
 But at that time, I already knew.
 Because of this man, even if I get hurt over and over again, I will go on loving.
 That’s why I’ll go on dreaming.
 Even if I get hurt again, with all my heart I will love again and walk straight ahead -Chae Song AhDo You like brahms? ~ Ep16

 Joon Young who is lonely, pressured to maintain his career, and even before decides to quit playing piano too, is now finding his happiness and warmth from Song Ah.
 Song Ah consoles him that makes him realized what he wants to do.
 He finally decides to continue music and naturally follows his heart while playing piano.
 Being free.

 Their romance and love are surely healing each other pain.
-This dramas itself is healing for everyone who’s struggling like them too.
+This drama itself is healing for everyone who’s struggling like them too.

 Like the title of the finale ep: Cressendo.
 Gradually louder.
 Even if they are maybe at the lowest point of them lives, work and music career, they will grow even bigger with time, when doing and valuing them with love together with the loved ones.
 So go on loving and dreaming.